KRISHNAHARI0618/DSA/Data-Structures/README.md

   - Circular Singly Linked list : reference of last node is First Node
   - Circularly Double Linked List: reference of last node is First node value

-#### Big O Notation
-- Node is pointer & value
-- Its is also a nested dictionary

 ### Hash Tables
 - Collisions :
   - Seperate Chaining